sangupta/gather/README.md

   * `find` - find all matching objects, with options to skip elements and/or limit number of matches
   * `findOne` - find the first matching object
   * `count` - count the total number of matching objects
+  * `aggregate` - run a custom aggregator on a collection/array for a given field
 * Supported operations
   * `is` - equals match
   * `isIgnoreCase` - equals match ignoring case on strings